May 29, 2024

 Why Wear Dental Braces?

 Before learning about the different types of braces, it’s important for you to understand why orthodontic braces are used.
-Braces can correct several dental issues, including:
+Braces can correct several dental issues, like:

 • Crooked Teeth: Aligns teeth properly for better oral health and appearance.